About LOUD fence

 LOUD fence Inc.

-On Thursday, 21 May 2015, Maureen "Mauz" Hatcher named the front fence of the former St Alipius Christian Brothers "Boys" School a LOUD fence — LOUD because there had been too much silence.
-She quickly created a Facebook page and, alongside her former primary school classmate Jacinta, tied bright, colourful ribbons to the fence.
+On Thursday 21st May 2015, Maureen "Mauz" Hatcher named the front fence of the former St Alipius Christian Brothers "Boys" School a LOUD fence — LOUD because there had been too much silence.
+She created a Facebook page and, alongside her former primary school classmate Jacinta, tied bright, colourful ribbons to the fence and invited others to join them.

 Soon, ribbons began appearing not just in Ballarat but across Australia and beyond.
-People tied ribbons to their home fences, letterboxes, and community spaces as a public show of support for survivors and those who bravely spoke out at the Royal Commission.
+People tied ribbons to their home fences, letterboxes, and community spaces as a public show of support for victim-survivors.

-The movement grew rapidly to include victim-survivors of all child sexual abuse — not just clerical abuse.
-LOUD fence became a universal symbol of solidarity, awareness, and change, amplifying the voices of survivors and ensuring their experiences could never again be silenced.
+The movement grew rapidly to include victim-survivors of all child sexual abuse — not only clerical abuse.

 On 4 July 2015, at the Care Leavers Australia Network (CLAN) conference, the Hon Justice Peter McClellan AM, spoke of ‘loud fences: